State of the Art Sleep Testing

 Treatment Sleep Study

-Treatment sleep studies are designed to treat diagnosed respiratory disorders of sleep like OSA and hypoventilation during sleep.
+Treatment sleep studies are designed to treat diagnosed respiratory disorders of sleep like sleep apnea and hypoventilation during sleep.

-They are identical to a diagnostic sleep study but while while patients sleeps, they are also placed on nasal CPAP / BiPAP therapy and sometimes supplemental oxygen to treat their disorders.
+They are identical to a diagnostic sleep study but while while the patient sleeps, they are also placed on nasal CPAP / BiPAP therapy and sometimes supplemental oxygen to treat their disorders.
 The “PAP” in CPAP and BiPAP stand for “positive airway pressure.”
-These devices essentially inflate the large or small airways to ensure that patients can breathe normally during sleep.
+These devices essentially inflate the large or small airways to ensure that the patient can breathe normally during sleep.

-During these studies, our sleep technologists use real-time data from our sleep recorders, such as breathing airflow and oximetry, to adjust CPAP, BiPAP, and/or oxygen settings to treat the disorder.
+During these studies, our sleep technologists use real-time data from our sleep recorders, such as breathing airflow and oximetry to adjust CPAP, BiPAP, and/or oxygen settings to treat the breathing disorder.

 After the study, our sleep specialists determine the most effective settings and the patient’s tolerance for CPAP or BiPAP, including these recommendations in the interpretation report.